lxc/incus/doc/howto/storage_pools.md

 ```

 The TrueNAS driver allows remote storage pools to be created and utilized on remote TrueNAS hosts.
 Each storage pool is contained in a separate dataset on the remote
 host.
-ZFS features on the host are utilized for optimzied image, copying and snapshot support without ZFS-on-ZFS overheads.
+ZFS features on the host are utilized for optimized image, copying and snapshot support without ZFS-on-ZFS overheads.

 Property | Description
 -|-